 What does an Xbox Live Gold membership grant you?
 Free games.
 Loads and loads of free games.

-Fortunately, we’ve got you covered: these are the free Xbox Live Gold games that will be available in July 2017, across both consoles.
-And stay tuned, because we’ll keep this space updated with each month’s new picks.
+Fortunately, we’ve got you covered: these are the free Xbox Live Gold games that will be available in June 2017, across both consoles.

 Ubisoft’s open-world action affair has a unique hook: not only can you go anywhere and shoot or steal pretty much anything, but you can also use your smartphone to hack electronics to your advantage, or do a bit of surveillance.
 The sequel is better, but if you missed the original, now’s your time to play it for free.
-It’s available until 15 July.
+It’ll be available from 16 June until 15 July.

-Well, they certainly dropped some massive games for June, didn’t they?
+Well, they’re certainly dropping some massive games this month, aren’t they?
 BioWare’s first entry in its fantasy role-playing saga is available free on the back end of the month, from 16-30 June, and is playable on both consoles.
 Many fans still call the original the best of the bunch (Inquisition is the latest), and it’s certainly plenty epic.